NotionCommotion/attribute-validator/README.md

 # attribute-validator

 Used to find PHP 8 attributes without defined classes.
 While annotations will result in error if the class does not exist, not true for attributes.
+[LICENSE](LICENSE.txt)

 ## Installation